[Major revision–posted 2/7/24 (replaces 9/12/18 edition)]

 OP 30.04: Texas Tech University Councils

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define the role, responsibility, and membership of the, Academic, Distributed Learning, Graduate, Honors and Awards, International Affairs, Provost, Research Advisory, and Strategic Planning Councils.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define the role, responsibility, and membership of the Academic, Online Learning, Graduate, Honors and Awards, International Affairs, Provost, Research & Innovation Ambassadors, Strategic Planning, and Advising Councils.

-REVIEW: This OP will be reviewed in April of odd-numbered years by the Senior Vice Provost (SVP) with substantive revisions presented to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in April of even-numbered years by the Vice Provost for Administrative Affairs with substantive revisions presented to the Provost and Senior Vice President (PSVP).

 1. Academic Council

-The Academic Council serves in an advisory capacity to the PSVP on academic-related matters.
-The council provides leadership in determining academic policies, procedures, and priorities.
-The council considers requests for new degree programs and recommends course additions, changes, and deletions.
+The Academic Council serves in an advisory capacity to the PSVP on academic matters.
+The Council provides leadership in determining academic policies, procedures, and priorities.
+Among a variety of issues, the Council considers requests for new academic programs and recommends course additions, changes, and deletions.

-The Academic Council is composed of the SVP, the vice provost, the Vice Provost for Undergraduate Education and Student Affairs, associate deans from each school and college, the Director of the Center for Campus Life, the Registrar, Institutional Research and Information Management, Official Publications, International Affairs, Library, Museum, and the Vice President for Research.
+The Academic Council is composed of the Vice Provost for Administrative Affairs, Vice Provost for TTU Online, Vice Provost for Institutional Effectiveness, Vice Provost for Student Life, Vice Provost for Faculty Success, Vice Provost for Academic Innovation and Student Success, associate deans from each school and college, the Faculty Athletics Representative, the Associate Athletics Director for Academic Services, and representatives from Student Life, the Registrar, Institutional Research, Official Publications, International Affairs, Library, Museum, and the Vice President for Research & Innovation.
 The Faculty Senate, the Staff Senate, and the Student Government Association appoint a representative each year as a member of the Academic Council.
-The SVP chairs the council.
+The Vice Provost for Institutional Effectiveness chairs the Council.

-The Distributed Learning Council shall serve in an advisory capacity to the Provost regarding matters related to distributed learning.
-The council provides leadership in determining academic policies, procedures, and priorities concerning distributed learning.
-The council also reviews proposals for distance and off-campus degrees and certificate programs.
+The Online Learning Council shall serve in an advisory capacity to the Provost regarding matters related to distance education.
+The Council provides leadership in determining academic policies, procedures, and priorities concerning distance education.
+As a first step in the review process for distance education programs, the Council reviews proposals for online and off-campus degrees, certificate programs, minors, and concentrations.
+In addition, the Council also presents topics of interest regarding distance education as well as reviews potential new technology for distance education.

 3. Graduate Council

 The Graduate Council serves in an advisory capacity to the PSVP on graduate education matters.
-The council provides leadership in approving proposed graduate courses, recommending membership on the graduate faculty, recommending students for doctoral candidacy, setting admissions standards, and recommending other policies to advance the quality of graduate education at Texas Tech University.
+The Council provides leadership in approving proposed graduate programs and curricula, approving membership on the graduate faculty, approving students for doctoral candidacy, setting admissions standards, and formulating other policies to advance the quality of graduate education at Texas Tech University.

 4. Honors and Awards Council

-The Honors and Awards Council (1) makes recommendations for methods and procedures that will provide for recognition and awards for personnel who have earned distinction for service and achievement; and (2), when asked, reviews nominations and recommend recipients for specific awards and honors.
+The Honors and Awards Council (1) makes recommendations for methods and procedures that will provide recognition and awards for personnel who have earned distinction for service and achievement and (2), when asked, reviews nominations and recommends recipients for specific awards and honors.

-Appointments will be made by the President from nominations received and under standard procedures.
+The President will make appointments from nominations received and under standard procedures.
 Terms of service are three years for faculty and one year for the student.
 Faculty may be reappointed to consecutive terms if the first term was to fill a vacancy (portion of a term).
-The council will elect its chairperson annually form the faculty members who are in the final year of term of service.
+The Council will elect its chairperson annually from the faculty members in the final year of service.

 5. International Affairs Council